Badminton at the 2024 Summer Olympics – Men's doubles

 The men's doubles badminton tournament at the 2024 Summer Olympics took place from 27 July to 4 August 2024 at the Porte de La Chapelle Arena in Paris.
 A total of 34 players from 15 nations competed at the tournament.

-Defending Olympic champions Lee Yang and Wang Chi-lin of Chinese Taipei successfully retained their title, defeating Liang Weikeng and Wang Chang of China in the final, 21–17, 18–21, 21–19 to win the gold medal in men's doubles badminton at the 2024 Summer Olympics.
+Lee Yang and Wang Chi-lin of Chinese Taipei successfully defended their title, defeating Liang Weikeng and Wang Chang of China in the final, 21–17, 18–21, 21–19 to win the gold medal in men's doubles badminton at the 2024 Summer Olympics.
 They became the first men's doubles pair to do so together and the first consecutive Olympic badminton champions not to represent the People's Republic of China.
 In the bronze-medal match, defending medalists Aaron Chia and Soh Wooi Yik of Malaysia defeated Denmark's Kim Astrup and Anders Skaarup Rasmussen, 16–21, 22–20, 21–19.
 The pair saved four match points during the second game to claim Malaysia's third consecutive medal in the event.